isaiahmina/micro1project/README.md

 # micro1project

-test branch 1 of the project micro1project
+The master branch is just here to be here; each of the classes are in their respectively named branch